mircuz/fftMPI/README.md

 Then the transpose, for the convolved arrays, is setted up.
 Once again we performe a 1D FFT, followed by transpose and another 1D FFT.

+Since the final transposition in y-pencil is made on the whole array the output have also the alias modes.
+You must create a cycle to extract only the needed modes.

 The results check function is implemented, but turned off since the convolutions take place.
 To use it, just copy the portions of code following the instructions and turn off the convolutions.

 Feel free to modify everything, I do not give warranty for anything!